barbarer/py4e-int/_sources/dictionaries/mixedupcode_orig.rst

         return keys_list

 .. activecode:: dictionaries_mixedupcode_question10_7_ac
+    :autograde: unittest

     Write a function called ``lowest_value_keys`` that takes in ``dictionary`` as a parameter and returns a list of the keys containing the lowest value of all the keys in the dictionary.
     Assume all values of the ``dictionary`` are integers or floats.
 For example, ``lowest_value_keys({'pizza': 11, 'fruits': 0, 'toys': 0, 'rice bags': 1.9, 'ice': 1.8})`` should return ``['fruits', 'toys']``.
     ~~~~